 Patients with arthritis are worse affected.
 Arthritis may lead to inflammation of one or more joints causing acute pain and immobility.
-You have to get knee replacement done to live a pain-free life and improve mobility.
+You have to get a knee replacement done to live a pain-free life and improve mobility.

-The knee replacement surgery is where the damaged joint is replaced with artificial knees made of metal, plastic or ceramic and this is called a prosthesis.
+The knee replacement surgery is where the damaged joint is replaced with artificial knees made of metal, plastic, or ceramic and this is called a prosthesis.
 If the problem persists in both the knees, the orthopedic recommends surgery of both the knees.
 This is called bilateral knee surgery.

 What is Bilateral Knee Replacement?

 With arthritis, both the knees of the patient may need replacement and this process is called bilateral knee replacement.
-Usually, patients who are above 60 are recommended knee replacement.
+Usually, patients who are above 60 are recommended for knee replacement.
 There are two types of bilateral knee replacement surgeries: